Last Updated on June 19, 2021 by Grow with Bovees

 Approved for organic growers, and OMRI listed, The Coast of Maine Quoddy Blend is a lightweight dark and rich soil that is made with chitin and calcium-rich lobster shells, and composted cow manure.

-The lobster shells used in this compost formulation are sourced from the dark, cold waters of the Bay of Downeast Coast of Maine, and the Bay of Fundy, making it an ideal choice for conditioning vegetable gardens, flower beds, and borders, herbs, and annuals.
+The lobster shells used in this compost formulation are sourced from the dark, cold waters of the Bay of Downeast Coast of Maine, and the Bay of Fundy, making it an ideal choice for conditioning potted herbs, vegetable gardens, flower beds, and borders, and annuals.

 The real lobster shells used in the Coast of Maine Quoddy blend are first blended with the blueberry brush and wood fiber.